QDUAIGroup/StereoIF-Net/README.md

 QINGDAO UNIVERSITY SPECIFICALLY DISCLAIMS ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE DATABASE PROVIDED HEREUNDER IS ON AN "AS IS" BASIS, AND QINGDAO UNIVERSITY HAS NO OBLIGATION TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.

 ## How to Start

-You can use the codes
+You can use source codes as following instructions.

 ### Requirement: